-Betania Lais Souza Bueno without previous knowledge about construction, decided to enroll in a course of “Collective Protection Operator” at the Center of Fundación Laboral in Badalona.
+Betania Lais Souza without previous knowledge about construction, decided to enroll in a course of “Collective Protection Operator” at the training centre of Fundación Laboral in Badalona.
 Now she is convinced to pursue her working future in the sector

 Question.- How did you discover Fundación Laboral course?
 Why did you enrol in it?

 Answer.- It was a friend who told me about the course; he told me that Fundación Laboral made them.
 I searched on the Internet for something I was interested in and I found this one in particular and enrolled.
 I was informed about how the course worked, the syllabus, and I wrote down everything I needed to do it.

 Q.- Why did you decide to be trained in this particular course?